 The new road will lead to fewer accidents.
 It is expected that there will be a net reduction in 72 minor, 9 serious and, at least, one fatal accident each year.

-There will be less traffic using unsuitable urban roads and congestion will be decreased on rural roads, making journeys less stressful and safer for drivers.
+It is expected that there will be less traffic using unsuitable urban roads and congestion will decrease on rural roads, making journeys less stressful and safer for drivers.

 In the first year of opening, the number of vehicles using current trunk roads and local roads in Aberdeen is expected to be reduced by thousands as follows (based on Annual Average Daily Traffic – average traffic over 24 hour period):